kocsisttibor/pallida-exam-basics/python.md

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
 Constructor is a special piece of code called to create an object of a class.
 It can accept arguments and use them to set variables assigned to object.
-It is used, when every object of the class is required to be created with the same variables and methods.
+It is used, when every object of the class are required to be created with the same variables and methods.
 These variables and methods are set in the constructor.